 A few odds and ends that happened this week:

-- Moving on, the Prince of Wales visited Leicester on Wednesday to meet people currently working with and/or benefiting from services provided by his charity, the Prince’s Trust.
+- The Prince of Wales visited Leicester on Wednesday to meet people currently working with and/or benefiting from services provided by his charity, the Prince’s Trust.
 Clarence House provides a full rundown here.

-- The Prince of Wales, along with his wife, the Duchess of Cornwall, helped to commemorate Holocaust Memorial Day services held today.
+- Charles, along with his wife, the Duchess of Cornwall, helped to commemorate Holocaust Memorial Day services held today.
 The Prince gave a speech at London’s event, saying:

 “But Holocaust Memorial Day is not just a memorial to those six million innocent Jewish men, women and children – it is also universal because the Jews in this story represent all of us.

 “That is why the Holocaust is not just a Jewish tragedy, nor merely a dark page from the Second World War, but a warning and a lesson to all of us of all faiths in all times.